-In general the main use of stepper motors is in motor control applications where positional accuracy is hugely important.
+In general the main use of a stepper motor is in motor control applications where positional accuracy is hugely important.
 Whereas a ‘traditional’ brushed DC motor turns constantly as soon as enough power is applied, a stepper motor can be turned an exact number of steps (up to 25600 steps in one complete revolution with a stepper motor drivers such as the ZD2).
 Depending on the number of degrees per step in the motor (this varies from motor to motor but in a standard 200 step motor this equates to 1.8 degrees per step) this can then enable the motor to move from one fixed position to another fixed position at any point of the circle.
-By using intelligent controllers such as the ZD series of stepper motor drivers, this movement can then be controlled very accurately with programmable acceleration and deceleration curves being applied.
-This is especially useful in dosing or process control applications where exceptional accuracy is crucial.
+By using intelligent controllers such as the ZD series drivers, this movement can then be controlled very accurately with programmable acceleration and deceleration curves being applied.
+This is especially useful in dosing or process control applications where exceptional accuracy is crucial

-The simplest case study which highlights some of the advantages of stepper motors of this type of application is the rotary prism system built by Zikodrive Motor Controllers and S3 Design.
 Whereas a brushless DC motor and controller would require careful calibration, timing and the use of encoders and limit switches to rotate a prism 120 degrees, wait a set time and rotate another 120 degrees, with a stepper motor this can be achieved relatively simply because it is possible to measure the exact number of steps required to make this movement and use an intelligent controller to make this movement.

 If one considers more complex applications such as robotics or highly accurate dosing equipment then one can appreciate how useful having this level of control would be.
 By adding a controller capable of microstepping such as the ZD4 Stepper Motor Driver (this offers up to 128 microsteps) it is possible to gain exceptional positional accuracy.
-Based on a standard 1.8 degree 200 step stepper motor, the ZD4 Stepper Motor Driver can move accurately between any of 25600 points of a circle.
+Based on a standard 1.8 degree 200 step motor, the ZD4 Driver can move accurately between any of 25600 points of a circle.